GitHubDragonFly/Python_libplctag_GUI/README.md

 Intended to be used solely as a testing tool (not fit for any production environment).

 Make sure to check the pictures in the "screenshots" folder on how to setup the folder structure, each folder with its own library file inside:
-- the required for Multi OS
+- the required folder structure for Multi OS
-- the optional expanded to include Android as well
+- the optional expanded folder structure to include Android as well
 - or just create a single folder for the Operating System you will be using (Single OS)

 Get the libplctag libraries and python wrapper files here: